iulianasdream/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Summary

 Followed along all videos but still have two errors to resolve:
-* PostConfirmation failed with error local variable 'conn' referenced before assignment.
+* ~~PostConfirmation failed with error local variable 'conn' referenced before assignment.~~ This worked after starting a new workspace a while later.
-* CORS error
+* ~~CORS error~~ This was due to the backend being broken by some typos in the code.

 ## Live video